 For the EHV program, HUD has waived the regulation requiring a single payment standard for each unit size.
-Instead, the PHA may, but is not required to, establish separate higher payment standards for EHVs.
+Instead, BHA may, but is not required to, establish separate higher payment standards for EHVs.
 Lower EHV payment standards are not permitted.
-If the PHA is increasing the regular HCV payment standard, the PHA must also increase the EHV payment standard if it would be otherwise lower than the new regular HCV payment standard.
+If BHA is increasing the regular HCV payment standard, BHA must also increase the EHV payment standard if it would be otherwise lower than the new regular HCV payment standard.
 The separate EHV payment standard must comply with all other HCV requirements with the exception of the alternative requirements discussed below.

-Further, if the PHA chooses to establish higher payments standards for EHVs, HUD has provided other regulatory waivers:
+Further, if BHA chooses to establish higher payments standards for EHVs, HUD has provided other regulatory waivers: